ThreatConnect-Inc/tcex/docs/src/module_metrics.rst

 .. _module_metrics:

 ================
-Module - Metrics
+Module: Metrics
 ================
-The ThreatConnect |copy| TcEx App Framework provides an simple interface for Creating and adding metrics in Apps.
-The :py:mod:`~tcex.tcex_metrics_v2.TcExMetricsV2` module will automatically create the Metric if it does not already exists in ThreatConnect.
+The ThreatConnect TcEx App Framework provides a simple interface for creating and adding Metrics in Apps.
+The :py:mod:`~tcex.tcex_metrics_v2.TcExMetricsV2` module will automatically create the Metric if it does not already exist in ThreatConnect.
 The Metric Name is a unique field in the ThreatConnect platform.
-For more information on ThreatConnect Metrics see the docs at https://docs.threatconnect.com/en/latest/rest_api/custom_metrics/custom_metrics.html#custom-metrics.
+For more information on ThreatConnect Metrics, see the documents at https://docs.threatconnect.com/en/latest/rest_api/custom_metrics/custom_metrics.html#custom-metrics.

 Metrics Instance
 ================
-The ``tcex.metrics()`` method has required fields of name, description, data_type, interval, and keyed as parameters.
+The ``tcex.metrics()`` method has required fields of **name**, **description**, **data_type**, **interval**, and **keyed** as parameters.

 .. code-block:: python
     :linenos: